paulorieck/ponto-gwtk-mobile/README.md

 # GWTK Software - Registro de Ponto

-This is also a proof of concept project.
+This is mainly a proof of concept.

 ## :bookmark: License